MultiX-Amsterdam/data-science-book-uva-2023/_sources/docs/home.md

 Data science is about turning rich data into **actionable insight** and making data **impactful**!
 :::

-This course aims to familiarize you with various data science pipelines using examples, primarily on images, text, and structured data.
+This course aims to familiarize you with various data science pipelines using examples with different data types.
+This course is suitable for students who already have some experience in processing data and will work (or are currently working) with a large amount of data, especially focusing on obtaining insights from data through prediction or explanation techniques.
+This course is not intended to cover all topics in data science exhaustively.
+Instead, it introduces ways of working with structured (e.g., sensor measurements) and unstructured data (e.g., text and image).
+Also, this course will cover human-centered approaches in data science for social impact.

+It is important to keep in mind that this course does not aim to teach you details in programming, machine learning, statistics, or visualization.
+Instead, this course will teach you how to integrate various techniques (e.g., data wrangling, statistical analysis, data modeling, data visualization) together to perform a data science task.
+Also, notice that this course assumes someone already collected datasets for you and does not teach you how to collect data in the real world.
+Data collection is a topic that could take a very long time to explain and is out of the scope of this course.

+## Learning Goals

 By the end of the course, we expect you to be able to:
 - Know every component in the entire data science pipeline (including data pre-processing, wrangling, analysis, modeling, evaluation, and visualization)
 - Perform data science tasks with images (e.g., object recognition), text (e.g., topic modeling), and structured data (e.g., those from sensor networks) using the Python programming language
-- Understand issues around data science tasks, including searching for datasets, annotating data, writing data science papers, ensuring reproducibility, managing programming code efficiently, and paying attention to research ethics
+- Understand issues around data science tasks, including searching for datasets, annotating data, ensuring reproducibility, managing programming code efficiently, and paying attention to research ethics

+## Prerequisites

 This course expects you to have the following prior knowledge:
 - Advanced level of Python programming (e.g., knowing different data types, data structures, and the Jupyter Notebook programming environment)